Bebra777228/PolUVR/README.md

 🧪 Google Colab, for example, now uses CUDA 12 by default, but ONNX Runtime still needs CUDA 11 libraries to work.

-If you see the error `Failed to load library` or `cannot open shared object file` when you run `audio-separator`, this is likely the issue.
+If you see the error `Failed to load library` or `cannot open shared object file` when you run `PolUVR`, this is likely the issue.

 You can install the CUDA 11 libraries _alongside_ CUDA 12 like so:
 ```sh